shashankreddy28/senti-bot/README.md

 - On weekdays (1-5, where 1 is Monday and 5 is Friday).
 - Execute your `run_bot.sh` script.
 - Redirect all standard output and standard error to `cron.log` for logging purposes.

 ---

+## ☁️ Free Hosting Options

+Here are a few options for hosting your bot for free:

+### 1. PythonAnywhere
+- **Pros:** Excellent for Python scripts and web apps, built-in cron-like task scheduler, easy to set up.
+- **Cons:** Free tier has limitations on CPU time and network access.
+- **Setup:** Upload your code, set up a virtual environment, and configure a scheduled task (under the "Tasks" tab) to run your `main.py` script at the desired time.

+### 2. Replit
+- **Pros:** Easy to use online IDE, supports many languages, can keep bots running 24/7 (though free tier might require some workarounds to prevent sleeping).
+- **Cons:** Free tier projects might go to sleep after inactivity, requiring external pings or paid plans for continuous uptime.
+- **Setup:** Import your GitHub repository, install dependencies, and configure a "Uptime Robot" or similar service to ping your Replit app regularly to keep it awake.

+### 3. Heroku (with caveats)
+- **Pros:** Popular platform for deploying web apps and bots, good documentation.
+- **Cons:** Free tier has been significantly reduced or removed for many features.
+You might incur costs for continuous operation.
+- **Setup:** Requires a `Procfile` to specify how your bot runs.
+You'll need to link your GitHub repo and deploy.
+Be mindful of their current free tier policies.

+### 4. Google Cloud Platform / Amazon Web Services (Free Tiers)
+- **Pros:** Powerful, scalable, and highly customizable.
+Generous free tiers for new users.
+- **Cons:** Can be complex to set up for beginners, requires more technical knowledge.
+- **Setup:** Explore services like Google Cloud Run, AWS Lambda, or EC2 (for a small virtual machine) within their free tier limits.
+You'll need to configure triggers (e.g., Cloud Scheduler for GCP, CloudWatch Events for AWS) to run your script.

+---